Goodka7/Threat-Hunting-Persistence-/README.md

 ## Response Taken

 Unauthorized root access and backdoor activities were confirmed on the endpoint **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"** by the user **"baddog"**.

-The device was isolated, the backdoor and associated persistence mechanisms were disabled, and the user's direct manager was notified.
+The device was isolated and the user's direct manager was notified.
+I recommend the backdoor and associated persistence mechanisms being disabled.
 Further investigation and remediation are underway to assess any potential data exfiltration or other malicious actions.

 ---